KWaniova/animals-recognizer-app/README.md

 - **Additional Categories**: Extend the model to classify more than just dogs and cats.
 - **User Interface Enhancements**: Improve UI design for a smoother experience.
 - **Model Optimization**: Improve the model for higher accuracy and faster inference.

----

-Feel free to adjust or add more specific details, such as installation instructions or contributions guidelines, depending on your project’s setup!